securisec/r2wiki/home/radare-plugins.md

 **_This a list of plugins that I find interesting._**

 ## Tips
 > Sometimes, a plugin installation using r2pm will fail with a Directory nonexistant error.
-To prevent this, simply run `mkdir -p $HOME/.config/radare2/prefix/bin/`
+To prevent this, simply run `mkdir -p $HOME/.config/radare2/prefix/bin/` (on Ubuntu)

 ## r2frida
 [r2frida](/radare-plugins/frida)